-4.2.1 Salahub.
-I think Perdew's comment in contribution (2.2.1) situates DFT appropriately for multiscale modelling applications as providing "almost the right answer for almost the right reason at almost the right price".
+(4.2.1) Salahub: I think Perdew's comment in contribution (2.2.1) situates DFT appropriately for multiscale modelling applications as providing "almost the right answer for almost the right reason at almost the right price".
 QM/MM or embedding models have a "high-accuracy" method embedded in a "low-accuracy" method.
-In situations where DFT accuracy is good enough and if the speed is adequate, then DFT can be the high-accuracy method, usually coupled with an MM force field or various solvation models for the low-accuracy method.
+In situations where DFT accuracy is good enough and if the speed is adequate, then DFT can be the high-accuracy method, usually coupled with a molecular-mechanical force field or various solvation models for the low-accuracy method.
 If DFT speed is an issue, then DFT can be used to calibrate faster semiempirical methods, like DFTB, again combined with an MM force field, for example.
 DFT can also be the embedding method as with frozen-density embedding theory, requiring kinetic-energy functionals.

-4.2.2 Carter.
-Beyond chemical applications, I want to remind readers of early work done to develop multiscale methods coupling quantum mechanics to higher-length-scale methods for studying materials properties, in order to simulate phenomena that cannot be handled properly by one scale alone - see, for example, this brief review from 15 years ago.575 While the coupled quantum-atomistic methods will be familiar to this readership (very much in the spirit of QM/MM and/or ab initio molecular dynamics/Monte Carlo), there are examples of coupling quantum mechanics (typically DFT) to continuum solid-mechanics methods, with feedback between scales that could offer ideas to build upon in the chemistry/physics realm going forward.
+(4.2.2) Carter: Beyond chemical applications, I want to remind readers of early work done to develop multiscale methods coupling quantum mechanics to higher-length-scale methods for studying materials properties, in order to simulate phenomena that cannot be handled properly by one scale alone - see, for example, this brief review from 15 years ago.
+While the coupled quantum-atomistic methods will be familiar to this readership (very much in the spirit of QM/MM and/or ab initio molecular dynamics/Monte Carlo), there are examples of coupling quantum mechanics (typically DFT) to continuum solid-mechanics methods, with feedback between scales that could offer ideas to build upon in the chemistry/physics realm going forward.

-4.2.3 Galli.
-Embedding techniques based on DFT are having an increasingly high impact in the study of highly correlated materials.
+(4.2.3) Galli: Embedding techniques based on DFT are having an increasingly high impact in the study of highly correlated materials.
 There are many interesting problems that naturally lend themselves to a quantum-embedding description - for example, spin defects in solids or more generally point defects in materials, active site of catalysts, molecular adsorbates on surfaces, and nanostructures embedded in condensed systems, including solvents, to name a few.
-The great majority of embedding theories used in the literature today have some DFT component (e.g., wavefunction-method embedding in DFT, DMFT, and Green's-function-based embedding).
-In addition, using embedding theories, one may define second-quantized Hamiltonians and devise frameworks to carry out quantum-mechanical calculations for solids on near-term quantum computers - see, for example, ref.
-576.
+The great majority of embedding theories used in the literature today have some DFT component (e.g., wave-function-method embedding in DFT, DMFT, and Green's-function-based embedding).
+In addition, using embedding theories, one may define second- quantized Hamiltonians and devise frameworks to carry out quantum-mechanical calculations for solids on near-term quantum computers - see, for example, ref.
+574.

-4.2.4 Wesolowski.
-The Hohenberg-Kohn theorems and Kohn-Sham formulation of DFT are crucial for multiscale and/or embedding methods that apply multiplicative embedding operators (embedding potentials).
-The formal framework of frozen-density embedding theory (FDET) establishes the exact relations between the optimal embedded wave function, the embedding potential, and the Hohenberg-Kohn energy functional, for any nonnegative real function $\rho{\rm B}(\mathbf{r})$ used as the only quantum descriptor for the environment of an embedded system.
-For embedded wave functional $E{\rm FDET}^{\nu{\rm AB}}[\Psi{\rm A}, \rho{\rm B}]$ satisfies the following equality by construction:577 where $\rho_A^o(\mathbf{r}) = \left\langle \Psi_A^o \middle| \sum{i=1}^{N_A} \delta(\mathbf{r}i - \mathbf{r}) \middle| \Psi_A^o \right\rangle$.
-Recently, an expression for the total energy that (similarly to eqn (69)) is consistent with the
+(4.2.4) Wesolowski : The Hohenberg-Kohn theorems and Kohn-Sham formulation of DFT are crucial for multiscale and/or embedding methods that apply multiplicative embedding operators (embedding potentials).
+The formal framework of frozendensity embedding theory (FDET) establishes the exact relations between the optimal embedded wave function, the embedding potential, and the Hohenberg-Kohn energy functional, for any nonnegative real function $\rho{\rm B}({\bf r})$ used as the only quantum descriptor for the environment of an embedded system.
+For embedded wave functions obtained variationally, the FDET energy functional $E{\rm FDET}^{\rm VAB}[\Psi{\rm A},\rho{\rm B}]$ satisfies the following equality by construction: $^{575}$ where $\rho_A^o(\mathbf{r}) = \left\langle \Psi_A^o | \sum{i=1}^{N_A} \delta\left(\mathbf{r}i - \mathbf{r}\right) | \Psi_A^o \right\rangle$ .
+Recently, an expression for the total energy that (similarly to eqn (69)) is consistent with the Hohenberg-Kohn energy functional, was derived also for methods in which the correlation energy is obtained as a nonvariational correction to variationally obtained wave functions.
+For whatever form of the embedded wave function, including the one introduced by Wesolowski and Warshel , FDET represents a bottom-up approach to deal with the quantum embedding problem in multi-level/multi-scale simulations.